 The summary budget should classify grant-financed expenditures into two main categories: direct costs and indirect costs, to be replicated for the main recipient and the sub-recipients, if any.
-If necessary, expenditures may also be broken-down following the disbursement categories described in the IC/FOD/02/2013 dated 29 Aug 2013.
+If necessary, expenditures may also be broken-down following the disbursement categories described below.
 Figures should be rounded to the nearest USD 1,000 and add up to the total grant amount.
 Costs should be shown by project year and split between IFAD financing and co-financing, the latter broken down by cash and in-kind, and should be mapped to specific disbursement category and activity.
 A detailed activity-based budget is required, together with the summary budget.